getsentry/sentry-docs/src/wizard/android/index.md

 type: framework
 ---

 > Want to play with some new features?
-Try out our beta [Auto-Installation](#auto-installation-with-the-sentry-android-gradle-plugin) feature.
+Try out our beta Auto-Installation feature documented below.
 >
 > This feature is available in the Beta release of the [Sentry Android Gradle plugin](https://docs.sentry.io/platforms/android/gradle/); you must use version `3.1.0-beta.1`.
 Features in Beta are still a work-in-progress and may have bugs.
 We recognize the irony.
 >